microsoft/vscode-wiki/Code-Organization.md

 # Code Organization

 Code consists a layered and modular `core` that can be extended using extensions.
 Extensions are run in a separate process refered to as the
-`extension host.` Extensions are implemented using extension API that is described in the [extension documentation](https://code.visualstudio.com/docs/extensions/overview).
+`extension host.` Extensions are implemented by utilizing the [extension API](https://code.visualstudio.com/docs/extensions/overview).

 # Layers